bitsofcotton/catg/README.md

 This returns both specific value vector and GAN trained vector if categorize is better.

 # Known bug
-If input is sparse enough on rank, result will be NaN because of rough QR and lambda == 0.
+If input is sparse enough on rank, it describes better to get vectors on this, but result will be NaN because of rough QR and lambda == 0.

 # Tips
 If we want some clusters larger than t items, it costs at most O(t\*m\*n^2+t\*n^3) because we eliminate one by one.